shamim-akhtar/bezier-curve/README.md

         int N = controlPoints.Count - 1;
         if (N > 16)
         {
-            Debug.Log("You have used more than 16 control points.
-The maximum control points allowed is 16.");
+            Debug.Log("You have used more than 16 control points.");
+            Debug.Log("The maximum control points allowed is 16.");
             controlPoints.RemoveRange(16, controlPoints.Count - 16);
         }
         if (t <= 0) return controlPoints[0];